-Preliminary architectural elevations and floor plans shall be submitted to the Neptune Township Historic Preservation Commission simultaneously with submission to the Redevelopment Entity.
-The Historic Preservation Commission shall provide the Redevelopment Entity with its comments within 45 days of the receipt of the proposed plans.
+As may be requested by the Redevelopment Entity, preliminary architectural plans shall be submitted to the Neptune Township Historic Preservation Commission simultaneously with submission to the Redevelopment Entity.
+The Historic Preservation Commission shall provide the Redevelopment Entity with any comments regarding same within 45 days of the receipt of the proposed plans.

-The Redevelopment Entity or Technical Review Committee shall consider the comments of the Historic Preservation Commission in its review of the project's consistency with Redevelopment Plan.
+The Redevelopment Entity shall consider the comments of the Historic Preservation Commission in its review of the consistency of the proposed plans with this Redevelopment Plan and the Township's goals and objectives as same are described herein.